TuanTran2025/Carbon_Emission_Analysis/README.md

 |"Lexmark International, Inc."|132012.00|
 |"Daikin Industries, Ltd."|105600.00|

+* It can be seen that companies with high carbon emission are coming from automobile-makers such as Diamler AG, Volkswagen AG, Hino Motors, General Motors

 ### 3.5 What are the countries with the highest contribution to carbon emissions?
 ```sql
 SELECT	ct.country_name,